-- 1. From "Make Clone" option, create AUTOLOAD.PGM file or through Cscape, create AUTOLOAD.PGM for the application program using 'Export to Removable Media'. - 2.
+- 1. From Cscape, create AUTOLOAD.PGM for the application program using 'Export to Removable Media'. - 2.
 Place the Removable Media with AUTOLOAD.PGM in the device. - 3.
 Set the 'Enable AutoLoad' option in the device to YES. - 4.
 Set the 'Enable AutoRun' option to YES if the controller needs to be placed in RUN mode automatically after automatic restore of data or AutoLoad operation. - 5.
 Backup the current battery-backed RAM Register contents in onboard flash memory using System Menu options.

-19.4: Backup/Restore Data
+Backup / Restore Data